sudoAPWH/Dalix/docs/Pkgs.md

 # ./pkg-info

 # currently only type 1 description files are supported.
-info-type = 1
+InfoType = 1

 # Neccesary fields
-[pkg]
+[Package]

-name = "Your Package Name"
+Name = "Your Package Name"
-version = "4.5.6.7"
+Version = "4.5.6.7"
-arch = "Arch in the same format as debians e.g. amd64 arm64 etc."
+Arch = "Arch in the same format as debians e.g. amd64 arm64 etc."
-maintainer = "You/Your company's name"
+Maintainer = "You/Your company's name"
-description = '''
+Description = '''
 The first line is the short description.
 All the other lines are a description which can span multiple lines.
 '''

-dependencies = '''
+Dependencies = '''
 libsqsh==1.2.3
 python>=3.10
 joy